johnnynienstedt/4S_Pitching/README.md

 This is not a measure of command, because I am not attempting to guess where the pitcher might have been aiming when he released each pitch.
 I am simply grading the location of each pitch based on its expected run value in that situation (count, pitch type, handedness).
 Happily, I had already created these run value heatmaps for my SEAGER project, so it was a simple matter to adapt them for this purpose.

 Given that pitch location is a notoriously high-variance statistic, I used a highly informative Bayesian model (normal prior) and updated the posterior with each pitch thrown.
-For pitchers with a full season's worth of pitches, the variance is only 1-2 runs, and Spot+ has a 0.4 R-squared with its future self.
-For pitchers with only a few hundred pitches, that predictiveness drops to about 33%.
+For pitchers with a full season's worth of pitches, the variance is only 1-2 runs, and Spot+ has a 0.7 R-squared with its future self.
+For pitchers with only a few hundred pitches, that predictiveness drops to about 40% (and it's only that high becuase it sets everyone with that few pitches very close to zero).
 The model does not grade each pitch type separately, but rather gives a single grade to each pitcher for each season.
 As this model requires no training, grades can be given for any season with appropriate data.
+That being said, this model has no predictive value whatsoever, and is included only for descriptive purposes.

 I recently added release point variance as a simple analog for command.
-This is far less descriptive than location RV, but much more predictive.
+This was supposed to be a less descriptive but more predictive metric, however it too dropped out of the predictive model.

 # Slot+
 The deceptive effects of the pitcher's arm slot and release point.